nestorrente/erdiagram/docs/Class_model.md

 This means that defining unique class fields is currently an unsupported feature.
 This may change in the future, so you can create an issue to discuss this if you need it :slightly_smiling_face:

+### Property's length

+As some OOP languages allow to define the max size of its fields (i.e. Java via validation constraints), the length of the entity properties is used for this purpose.

+Currently, only `text` and `blob` property types are taking into account.
+For example, a property `name text(50)` will be modelled as a property with `maxSize: 50`.

 ### Entity identifier property